 - The assets in many types of inactive accounts may eventually be required by state law to be turned over to state unclaimed property offices.

-Avoiding those costly mistakes doesn’t have to be difficult or time consuming, however.
-Consider the four strategies below to make sure you stay in control of your money.
+Avoiding those costly mistakes doesn't have to be difficult or time-consuming, however.
+Consider the 4 strategies below to make sure you stay in control of your money.

 Financial institutions typically will try to contact you if your accounts are at risk of escheatment, so they can alert you to the steps you need to follow to prevent your assets from becoming officially abandoned.
-The assets may be considered abandoned property if the asset owner has not contacted the financial institution within a three- to five-year period, depending on state law.
-In that case the assets go to the state’s office of unclaimed property.
-Property may also be considered abandoned if U.S. mail sent to your address is returned as undeliverable, if distribution checks issued from the account haven’t been cashed, or if the account is inactive for many years.
+The assets may be considered abandoned property if the asset owner has not contacted the financial institution within a 3- to 5-year period, depending on state law.
+In that case the assets go to the state's office of unclaimed property.
+Property may also be considered abandoned if US Mail sent to your address is returned as undeliverable, if distribution checks issued from the account haven't been cashed, or if the account is inactive for many years.

-If you discover that your assets have been declared abandoned property, contact your state’s Treasury department to learn the specific procedures you need to follow.
+If you believe that you may have assets that have been declared abandoned property, contact your state's Treasury department to learn the specific procedures you need to follow.
 You also can visit the website of the National Association of Unclaimed Property Administrators.